-Children’s Legal ServicesOrganizations We Help Fund Legal Aid Directories Donate Now What We Do
+Children’s Legal ServicesOrganizations We Fund Legal Aid Programs Donate Now What We Do

 Recognizing that children have special legal needs, and that those needs were going largely unmet, The Florida Bar Foundation began funding grants for legal assistance to children in the early 1990s.